Your words are as sharp as any sword.

 - In Medias Res: Though exhibited by the game itself, this is also Conversed by John and Sindarin, who claim that Ardus' novel would be stronger if it started this way.

-- Insane Troll Logic: The description for the Modus Tollens skill: "If the enemy were eloquent, they would win [the debate].
+- Insane Troll Logic: The Flavor Text for the Modus Tollens skill: "If the enemy were eloquent, they would win [the debate].
 They won't win, therefore they're not eloquent."
 And it works.

 - Invincibility Power-Up: Empty Mind, which makes an ally immune to all damage for one round.